anbox-cloud/discourse-docs/howto/cluster/appliance.md

-If you're running the Anbox Cloud Appliance and you want to extend the available container capacity, you can join additional machines to the appliance.
+If you're running the Anbox Cloud Appliance and you want to extend the available instance capacity, you can join additional machines to the appliance.

 The following instructions describe how to add a machine.
 Also see [Multi-node support for the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/capacity-planning/17765#clustering-anbox-cloud).